 This statement outlines the information gathered during your visit to the University of Glasgow's central web servers and explains how this information is treated.
 If you choose to request information from this site you will need to pass personal data to the University through this site.
 Where you actively provide personal data to the University [for example, by completing a web form] this data will be used only for the service you have requested unless you consent otherwise at the time of submitting the data.

-The gathering, storage, use, release and disposal of personal information is regulated by the Data Protection Act 1998.
-The University's policy and guidelines with respect to the Act, are published by the Data Protection and Freedom of Information Office.
+The gathering, storage, use, release and disposal of personal information is regulated by the General Data Protection Regulations.
+The University's policy and guidelines with respect to the regulations, are published by the Data Protection and Freedom of Information Office.

 Freedom of Information (Scotland) Act